jaredly/jnew/test/posts/type-inference-that-sticks.md

 ## Further reading

-I'm hoping to write quite a bit more about jerd as I'm fleshing out the language and development environment, but in the meantime you can take a look at the WIP documentation for the [type system](https://github.com/jaredly/j3/blob/main/docs/Types.md) (which borrows quite a bit from [Roc](https://www.roc-lang.org/)) and the [algebraic effects](https://github.com/jaredly/j3/blob/main/docs/Algebraic%20Effects.md) setup, which is inspired by, but fairly different from, that of unison or eff.
+I'm hoping to write quite a bit more about jerd as I'm fleshing out the language and development environment, but in the meantime you can take a look at the WIP documentation for the [type system](https://github.com/jaredly/j3/blob/main/docs/Types.md) (which borrows quite a bit from [Roc](https://www.roc-lang.org/)) and the [algebraic effects](https://github.com/jaredly/j3/blob/main/docs/Algebraic%20Effects.md) setup, which is inspired by, but fairly different from, that of [unison](https://www.unison-lang.org/learn/fundamentals/abilities/) and [eff](https://www.eff-lang.org/handlers-tutorial.pdf).

 This whole endeavor is quite experimental, so if you have any feedback or suggestions, I'd love to hear them 😄 leave a comment here, or message me on [mastodon](https://mastodon.social/@jaredly).